 He was not fine at all.

 Mokuba was Seto's brother.
-Joey and Tristan would make a scene.
+Joey and Tristan would turn it into an uproar.

-Atem looked at his contacts list for a while.
+Atem looked at his contact list for a while.

 There was one candidate.

-A number he had gotten from Yugi.
-The only girl among the group of friends.
+A number he'd gotten from Yugi.
+The only woman among them.

 Atem talked.

-That Yugi had made a move on Seto.
+That Yugi had made an approach at Seto.
 That Seto had only reacted to Atem.
-That he might have become Yugi's rival.
+That he might have become Yugi's rival in love.

 When he finished, laughter came.
-Quite a lot of laughter.
+Quite enormous laughter.

 "Téa?"